 State and local test results continue to indicate that we are moving in the right direction as a District.
-After eight years of consistent District-wide gains in proficiency on the Academic Performance Index (API), our students began using a testing tool four years ago called the California Assessment of Student Performance (CAASPP).
-In the four years since the implementation of the CAASPP program, GUSD students have outperformed their statewide peers in mathematics while equaling them in English Language Arts.
+After eight years of consistent District-wide gains in proficiency on the Academic Performance Index (API), our students began using a testing tool five years ago called the California Assessment of Student Performance (CAASPP).
+In the five years since the implementation of the CAASPP program, GUSD students have outperformed their statewide peers in mathematics while being nearly equal to them in English Language Arts.